 Students looking for online colleges in New Hampshire can find a variety of options in the state.
 The National Center for Education Statistics (NCES) reports that New Hampshire boasts a total of 27 colleges and universities.
 This includes 13 public, 12 nonprofit, and two for-profit degree-granting institutions.
 For students seeking an associate degree, diploma, or certificate, the state also offers eight two-year schools.
 This guide introduces some of the best online colleges in New Hampshire to help learners find the school for their needs.
 It also includes a brief overview of New Hampshire higher education generally and online education specifically.
 Prospective students can learn about tuition breaks for out-of-state learners and the job outlook for college graduates in the state.
 The guide concludes with a collection of financial aid and scholarship opportunities for students at online schools in New Hampshire.

-But before we dive into our list of best online colleges in New Hampshire for 2017, let’s start with the state of higher education and online education in particular in New Hampshire today.
+But before we dive into our list of the best online colleges in New Hampshire for 2018, let’s start with the state of higher education and online education in New Hampshire today.